micahcochran/scrape-schema-recipe/README.md

             '_source_url' is the source url, when 'url' has already been defined as another value (defaults to False)

+    migrate_old_schema : bool, optional
+        when True it migrates the schema from older version to current version (defaults to True)

     user_agent_str : string, optional  ***only for scrape_url() and scrape()***
         overide the user_agent_string with this value.
         (defaults to None)